helloprasanna/AWS-CSA-Notes-2018/IAM/README.md

 ## General Notes

-- Universal.
+- IAM is Universal.
 Does not apply to regions at this time.
 - Attach permissions to users as well as groups
 - New users have NO permissions when first created
 - New users are assigned and Access Key ID and Secret Key when first created